Yohan27x/Isometric-Builder/README.md

 # Isometric-Tiles-Builder
-An Isometric Builder anyone can play with to experiment ideas.
+An Isometric Builder anyone can play creatively with .

 Made with Pygame.